Testicular Cancer: Introduction

 Embryonal carcinomas.
 This type tends to grow and spread quickly.
 Under a microscope, these tumors look like tissue in early embryos.

 Yolk sac carcinomas.
 This is the most common form of testicular cancer in infants and boys.
 These are usually treated successfully when found in children.
 They can be harder to treat in adults.

 Choriocarcinomas.
 This type is very rare and tends to grow fast.
-It often spreads quickly to other parts of the body, link the bones, lungs, and brain.
+It often spreads quickly to other parts of the body, like the bones, lungs, and brain.

 Most nonseminomas are a mix of different subtypes.
 Sometimes seminoma cells are mixed in as well.

 The stroma are tissues in the testicles that make hormones or support other tissues.
 Stromal tumors start in these tissues.
 There are 2 main types:

 Leydig cell tumors.
 These tumors start in cells that normally make hormones.
 They are usually not cancer (benign).